restlessGuardian/Xtra---for-c00mers/README.md

       -Enjoy safety and reliability of twitch without coom bait.</br>

 If you have any trouble following the instructions, shoot me a message, I will be happy to help you set it up </br>
-I want to express my deep gratitude for everyone who contributed to this project and allowed me the opportunity to have acess to Twitch.
+I want to express my deep gratitude for everyone who contributed to this project and allowed me the opportunity to have access to Twitch.